geoffreysessums/CustomEmails/README.md

 ## Description

 CustomEmails produces output files in SMTP format suitable for sending personalized emails to customers with a balance on their accounts.
-Generated source files are prefixed with a "g".
-Also, generated emails are placed in a subordinate directory named "Emails".
+Generated emails are placed in a subordinate directory named "Emails".
 If that directory already exists, then all of its contents are removed; otherwise, the directory is created.

 ## What I Learned